Tutorial 6: How (And Why) To Become A Professional UX Designer

 “88% of online consumers are less likely to return to a site after a bad experience.”
 (Justin Mifsud, founder, UsabilityGeek)

-In 2017, Adobe conducted research on the demand for UX designers in the U.S. Out of 500 design department leads and HR managers, 87% said hiring UX designers was a top priority; 73% said they planned on doubling their UX personnel over the next 5 years, while 40% said they planned on doubling their UX hires over the next year alone.
+In 2017, Adobe conducted research on the demand for UX designers in the United States.
+They found that, out of 500 department leads and HR managers, 87% said that hiring UX designers was a top priority.
+73% said they planned on doubling their UX personnel over the next 5 years, while 40% said they planned on doubling their UX hires in the next year alone.
 That’s a lot of UX designer jobs!

 The Internet is full of great resources on UX design principles and practices—everything from what employers are looking for to how to get started on your portfolio.
 Some great resources we often recommend to our students include:

 You’ll also find UX designer meetup groups and workshops all over the world.
 Try doing a quick search to see if there are any near you.

 While it’s essential to do your own research and background reading, going it entirely alone can be tricky.
 With no one to guide you, it can be hard to know if you’re learning all the right things or exactly what to put in your portfolio.
 If you’re serious about starting a career in UX, it’s best to couple self-study with a more systematic approach led by someone with experience in the field.